 It can be difficult online when presenting your products in its natural setting.
 As you may not always have models, manikins, ideal staging props available.
-However, if going that little bit further can help you gain a sale then it's worth it don't you think?
+However, if do that little bit more to help you gain a sale then it's worth it don't you think?

 Remember its all about helping the customers make their buying decision easier.

 Pay close attention when it comes to taking pictures of your products.
 This is where the selling begins

 Get creative when it comes to making your products visually appealing for your potential customers.